The Magnolia Electric Co.: Title

 The title of the album and comments by Jason Molina have led to discussions whether it is not simultaneously, in fact, the debut album by Molina's new band, also named Magnolia Electric Co.

 The artwork for the album does not contain the name Songs: Ohia anywhere, though its hype sticker and the center label on later pressings of the vinyl record do say "Songs: Ohia."
 On the other hand, the album was recorded with different musicians than the later members of Magnolia Electric Co., and the decision to take on the new name was not announced until the tour following the release in the spring of 2003.
 Molina later declared Didn't It Rain to be the final Songs: Ohia album.

 Composition

 Magnolia digs into alt-country and "red-blood, full-throated" country rock, as well as seeing the band draw from both “orthodox” Americana and “otherworldly atmosphere”.
 It also works in roots rock, while the arrangements and songwriting echo 70s outlaw country.
+In her 2026 book Won't Back Down, Erin Osmon called The Magnolia Electric Co. "...one of counterculture's most celebrated and defining heartland rock offerings".